Inhomogeneous conformal field theory out of equilibrium: Linear-response theory

 \section{Linear-response theory}

-Here, we review linear-response theory for 1+1-dimensional systems in the case of an arbitrary number of conserved charges (cf.\ Footnote~\ref{Footnote:Higher_conserved_charges} on page~\pageref{Footnote:Higher_conserved_charges}). \footnote{ The presentation is an adapted version of the corresponding appendix in \cite{Moo}, which in turn was based on private correspondence with Krzysztof Gaw\k{e}dzki when working on \cite{GLM}. } In particular, the formulas in \eqref{ka_mn_GK} and \eqref{ka_mn_dynamic} for the conductivities are derived and shown to give the same result.
+In this appendix, we review linear-response theory for 1+1-dimensional systems in the case of an arbitrary number of conserved charges. \footnote{ Cf.\ Footnote~\ref{Footnote:Higher_conserved_charges}. } In particular, the formulas in \eqref{ka_mn_o_dynamic} and \eqref{ka_mn_o_GK} for the conductivities are derived and shown to give the same result. \footnote{ The presentation here is an updated version of the corresponding appendix in \cite{Moo}, which in turn was based on private correspondence with Krzysztof Gaw\k{e}dzki when working on \cite{GLM}. }